suffolklibraries/sljekyll/_events/halesworth-2019-05-22-felicity-jeliff.md

 breadcrumb: y
 ---

 Seniors are invited to join us in our regular Time Out slot to meet local author Felicity Jellif.
-Felixity will be talking about her own work and that of her mother, Elizabeth Ashton, who wrote for Mills and Boon.
+Felicity will be talking about her own work and that of her mother, Elizabeth Ashton, who wrote for Mills and Boon.